TocharianOU/mcp-server-elasticsearch-sl/README.md

 ---

-**Note:** This solution requires a valid Elasticsearch license (trial, platinum, or enterprise) and is designed for security professionals, SOC teams, and threat analysts.
+**Note:** This solution is designed for security professionals, SOC teams, and threat analysts.

 Connect to your Elasticsearch data directly from any MCP Client (such as Claude Desktop) using the Model Context Protocol (MCP).
 Interact with your Elasticsearch security data through natural language queries for advanced threat analysis and incident response.